argoproj/argo-helm/CONTRIBUTING.md

 > **Note**
 > If you see changes to unrelated chart `README.md` files you may have accidentally updated a `README.md.gotmpl` file in another chart's folder unintentionally or someone else failed to run this script.
 Please revert those changes if you do not intend them to be a part of your pull request.

+## Versioning

+Each chart's version follows the [semver standard](https://semver.org/).

+New charts should start at version `1.0.0`, if it's considered stable.
+If it isn't considered stable, it must be released as `prerelease`.

+Any breaking changes to a chart (backwards incompatible) require:

+* Bump of the current Major version of the chart
+* State possible manual changes for this chart version in the `Upgrading` section of the chart's `README.md.gotmpl`

+### New Application Versions

+When selecting new application versions ensure you make the following changes:

+* `values.yaml`: Bump all instances of the container image version
+* `Chart.yaml`: Ensure `appVersion` matches the above container image and bump `version`

+Please ensure chart version changes adhere to semantic versioning standards:

+* Major: Large chart rewrites, major non-backwards compatible or destructive changes
+* Minor: New chart functionality (sidecars), major application updates or minor non-backwards compatible changes
+* Patch: App version patch updates, backwards compatible optional chart features

 ### Immutability

 Each release for each chart must be immutable.
 Any change to a chart (even just documentation) requires a version bump.
 Trying to release the same version twice will result in an error.

+### Chart Versioning

+Currently we require a chart version bump for every change to a chart, including updating information for older verions.
+This may change in the future.

 ### Artifact Hub Annotations